How to Design a Self-Sufficient Tropical Permaculture Homestead

 When fertility loops are functioning, soil improves every year without external inputs.

-5. Water and climate design
+5. Water and Climate Design

 The tropics receive abundant rainfall, but poor design can still cause drought stress or erosion.